County cancels Labor Day fireworks

 The Independence Bank-sponsored Labor Day fireworks display held annually at Panther Creek Park has been canceled.

-But this year, due to social distancing guidelines and the continued rise of COVID-19 cases, the Daviess County Parks and Recreation Board of Directors in conjunction with Daviess Fiscal Court have decided to forgo the 2020 show in anticipation of being able to maintain the show next year, said Daviess County Judge-Executive Al Mattingly.
+But this year, due to social distancing guidelines and the continued rise of COVID-19 cases, the Daviess County Parks and Recreation Board of Directors, in conjunction with Daviess Fiscal Court, has decided to forgo the 2020 show in anticipation of being able to maintain the show next year, said Daviess County Judge-Executive Al Mattingly.

 “It is a disappointment for the fiscal court and the citizens as well as the parks department,” he said.
 “We have all gotten used to the show and look forward to it.
 The fireworks display has served to honor our laborers that work hard and play hard.
 Given the spikes in COVID-19, we all felt it was the correct move to make.
 It will be back next year.”